M-Ahsan786/M-Ahsan786-All-in-one-activator-Rearm-reset-office-windows-lisences-and-upgradation/README.md

 2) Run the file named MAS_AIO.cmd with Administrator.
 3) You will see the activation options.
 Follow the on-screen instructions.
 4) That's all.
+5) If MAS_AIO.cmd version is outdated you can run this command in your powershell and get the updated version "irm https://get.activated.win | iex".